 Standard clauses adopted by the Commission

 Personal data can also be transferred out of the EU and EEA under the standard contractual clauses (SCC) adopted by the Commission.
+An 18-month transition period has been set for the adoption of the updated standard clauses.
+The transition period will end on 27 December 2022.

 The transfer can be based on SCCs if both parties are contractually bound to observe them.